PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.

-In this project, we are going to predict mortality by heart failure with the use of AutoML.
+The task here is to predict mortality due to heart failure.
 Heart failure is a common event caused by Cardiovascular diseases (CVDs), and  it occurs when the heart cannot pump enough blood to meet the needs of the body.

-The [Heart Failure Prediction](https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records) dataset is used as the training data for this task.
-It comprises of 299 heart failure patients and 12 features, which report clinical, body, and lifestyle information.
+The main reason behind heart failure include diabetes, high blood pressure, or other heart conditions or diseases.

-The task here is to train a binary classification model that predict the target column DEATH_EVENT, which indicates if the patient died or survived before the end of the follow-up period, based on the information provided by the other 11 columns (predictors).
+The objective of the task is to train a binary classification model that predict the target column DEATH_EVENT, which indicates if a heart failure patient will survive or not before the end of the follow-up period, based on the information provided by the other 11 features (predictors).
 The time feature was dropped before training since we cannot get a time value for new patients after deployment.
-Prediction models based on these predictors, if accurate, can potentially be used to help hospitals in assessing the severity of patients with cardiovascular diseases.
+The predictors variables are:

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.